 Rally organisers, please contact the office for special rally rates.

-You can pay your mooring fees at the bar, or if the club is closed please drop it in the letterbox at the side of the club entrance.
+You can pay your mooring fees at the bar or by BACS, or if the club is closed please drop it in the letterbox at the side of the club entrance.

-The nearest shops are at Wootton Bridge, about half an hour walk.
+The nearest shops are at Wootton Bridge, about half an hour walk from the club.

 Ownership of the RVYC pontoon has changed.
 From April 2015 the end section (seaward), is now privately owned.
 If you do moor on this section you may be approached for payment by the owners.